awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FaultInjectionQueries.md

 ### Options<a name="AuroraMySQL.Managing.FaultInjectionQueries.ReplicaFailure-Options"></a>

 This fault injection query takes the following parameters:
-+ **`percentage_of_failure`—**The percentage of requests to block during the failure event\.
++ **`percentage_of_failure`** — The percentage of requests to block during the failure event\.
 This value can be a double between 0 and 100\.
 If you specify 0, then no requests are blocked\.
 If you specify 100, then all requests are blocked\.
-+ **Failure type—**The type of failure to simulate\.
++ **Failure type** — The type of failure to simulate\.
 Specify `TO ALL` to simulate failures for all Aurora Replicas in the DB cluster\.
 Specify `TO` and the name of the Aurora Replica to simulate a failure of a single Aurora Replica\.
 The default failure type is `TO ALL`\.
-+ **`quantity`—**The amount of time for which to simulate the Aurora Replica failure\.
++ **`quantity`** — The amount of time for which to simulate the Aurora Replica failure\.
 The interval is an amount followed by a time unit\.
 The simulation will occur for that amount of the specified unit\.
 For example, `20 MINUTE` will result in the simulation running for 20 minutes\.
 **Note**
 Take care when specifying the time interval for your Aurora Replica failure event\.
 If you specify too long of a time interval, and your writer instance writes a large amount of data during the failure event, then your Aurora DB cluster might assume that your Aurora Replica has crashed and replace it\.